 What you should know

-Weather occurrences are a natural factor we must think about when planning a trip anywhere.
-Depending on the time of year, in Banff National Park, we can experience smoke in the air from forest fires, frequent precipitation, or quick temperature changes.
-But a little planning ahead can help us be prepared for these weather events.
+Weather occurrences are a natural factor we must think about when planning a trip anywhere in the world.
+Depending on the time of year, in Banff National Park, we can experience frequent precipitation, quick temperature changes or smoke in the air from forest fires.
+But a little planning ahead can help us be prepared for any weather event.
+Here are some useful planning resources to help you be fully prepared for your trip and to stay up-to-date with relevant weather events or trail/road closures.

 Banff and Lake Louise Webcams